5 Steps: Make More Engaging Content (So You Can Easily Attract Ideal Clients)

 My best advice to you: make marketing content as though your ideal client is sitting across the table from you.
 Speaking directly, empathetically, and specifically is what you do in your work as a coach, mentor, teacher, and expert, right?

 And the best part?
 You can’t go wrong.
-Follow your exact same conversational style when writing a blog post or a social media snippet.
+Follow your exact in-person conversational style when writing a blog post or a social media snippet.

 Truth be told, this is one of the top advantages you have as a solopreneur.
 You have the upper hand here because as a coach, this is how you speak normally to your clients.
 Speak the same way to your online audience when you’re creating pieces of your expertise to share on your website/social media.